Christina West, Associate Vice Chancellor for Federal Relations

 Prior to joining Vanderbilt, West was a senior associate at the government relations firm of Collins & Company where she had direct, day-to-day interaction with the company's clients, advancing their government relations agenda from strategy formulation to execution.
 Her primary responsibilities were for the firm's higher education and international development clients, building on her past experiences in these areas.

 West also served as the assistant director for international affairs at the National Association of State Universities and Land-Grant Colleges (now the Association of Public and Land-grant Universities).
-In that position, she promoted, both on Capitol Hill and within the administration, the international agendas of major public research universities, including the Department of Education's international education programs and immigration issues related to international students and scholars.
+In that position, she promoted, both on Capitol Hill and within the administration, the international agendas of major public research universities, including the Department of Education's Title VI programs and immigration issues related to international students and scholars.

 A graduate of Haverford College, in Haverford, Pennsylvania, West has a bachelor's degree in political science.
 She is also a graduate of the University School of Nashville and currently serves on USN's National Alumni Board of Visitors.
 West has also been an active member of Women in Government Relations, co-chairing both the Congressional Relations and Personal & Professional Development task forces.
-A competitive masters swimmer, she served for three years as co-captain and vice president of the District of Columbia Aquatics Club, and currently serves on the board of the Potomac Valley Local Masters Swimming Committee.
-She also serves as secretary on the board of the Friends of the Takoma (D.C.) library.
+A competitive masters swimmer, she served for three years as co-captain and vice president of the District of Columbia Aquatics Club and currently serves on the board of the Potomac Valley Local Masters Swimming Committee.